Baguio Hotels, Inns, Resorts,

 Transient Homes & Other Lodging

-The good news, too, is that our hotels cater to a wide range of budgets.
+The good news is the available accomodations cater to a wide range of budgets.
+Below is a list of

-• A tourist inn is one that "does not meet the (infrastructural) standards" (e.g. room size is less than 18 sqm) or provide the wide range of services of a hotel.
+A tourist inn is one that "does not meet the standards" (e.g. room size is less than 18 sqm) or provide the wide range of services of a hotel.

-Twin share rooms would cost be about $35 to $55
+Twin share rooms would cost about $35 to $55

-If you are a large group and prefer to cook your own meals, select a "transient home" or an apartel.
+If yours is a large group and prefer to cook your own meals, select a "transient house" or an apartel.
 Try to find one with lots of space and a garden so you can have outdoor barbecues, too.

 If you will be out touring most of the time, and do not mind sharing common facilities with other guests, choose a pension house.